Division of Medical Ethics - For professionals

 Samuel Packer, MD

-- Chairman Emeritus of Ophthalmology, Long Island Jewish Medical Center
+- Chairman Emeritus -, Department of Ophthalmology, Long Island Jewish Medical Center

-- Chief of Division - Medical Ethics of Ophthalmology, Long Island Jewish Medical Center
+- Chief of Division - Medical Ethics - Dept of Pediatrics, Department of Ophthalmology, Long Island Jewish Medical Center

-- Chairman Emeritus of Ophthalmology, North Shore University Hospital
+- Chairman Emeritus -, Department of Ophthalmology, North Shore University Hospital

-- Director - Director of Eye Surgery Center of Surgery - Ophthalmology, Syosset Hospital
+- Director - Eye Surgery Center Ophthalmology, Department of Surgery, Syosset Hospital

 - view full profile